Viinay97/WeatherWhiz/README.md

 # WeatherWhiz
-An awesome weather application with features like displaying weather based on user's location and imperial to metric unit conversion etc.
+An awesome weather application with features like displaying weather based on the user's location and imperial to metric unit conversion etc.

 ## Starting the Application
 - `npm i`